 The Flam Railway

-One of Norway’s top tourist attractions, the ride has been named one of the top 10 train journeys in Europe by National Geographic Traveler Magazine.
+Among Norway’s top tourist attractions, it’s been named one of the top 10 train rides in Europe by National Geographic Traveler.

-Like us, many visitors board the train in the storybook hamlet of Flam.
+Like us, many visitors – especially those visiting on a cruise – board the train in the storybook hamlet of Flam.

-While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip in vintage carriages is a popular two-hour excursion.
+While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip on vintage carriages between Flam and Myrdal is a popular two-hour excursion.

-See the link to our NUVO magazine travel article for all the delicious details at the end of this post.
+Read all the delicious details about the train trip in our NUVO magazine travel article linked at the end of this post.
 Before you do though, have a look at these Flam Railway photos below :-).

-Read what it’s like to ride on the Flam Railway train
+What’s it like to ride on the Flam Railway train?

 See our our story in NUVO magazine.
 (Click on the image.)